(Artikel asal ditulis dalam BM. Klik sini kalau nak baca!)

 That year, the hottest topic in town was

 that multicolored dress the 1MDB scandal and Najib’s alleged involvement in it.
 While many people including a certain Dr Mahathir had already voiced out against Najib, no one expected Muhyiddin to bring up a LOT of questions regarding the 1MDB fund during an UMNO retreat, which pretty much led to the termination from his Cabinet post as the then Deputy Prime Minister.
-What’s interesting tho was how Muhyiddin was apparently not afraid to be terminated because his principle is against the act of allegedly channeling RM2.6 billion to Najib’s personal account.
+What’s interesting tho was how Muhyiddin was apparently not afraid to be terminated because his of his principles.

 “I would not have been in peace if I continued to serve beside him (Najib).
 I can continue arguing on why I should not have been sacked but I just want to move forward.” – Muhyiddin to Today Online.

-And because his actions displeased Najib Razak, who was the Prime Minister then, Muhyiddin was sacked from the Cabinet and replaced by Zahid Hamidi not long after that.
+And because his actions displeased then-PM Najib, Muhyiddin was sacked from the Cabinet and replaced by Zahid Hamidi not long after that.
 Besides Muhyiddin, four other ministers and then Attorney General, Tan Sri Abdul Gani Patail, were also removed from the govt.

 But what shocked us the most while researching for this story was how…

 4. Muhyiddin apparently vowed not to become the Prime Minister but…

 In an interview with Malaysiakini in 2016, Muhyiddin was asked about his vow to never become Prime Minister.
 Before we proceed with the rest of this point, we’d like to clarify that we have tried searching for Muhyiddin’s specific quote prior to the 2016 interview, but couldn’t find it.
 However, he reiterated that he didn’t have intentions of becoming PM in both in the Malaysiakini interview, as well as in his speech the day after he was made PM: